 Trees have to spend more nutrients and energy to maintain foliage in the summer due to the weather conditions.
 If the tree appears stressed in the summer or at the beginning of the season, then trimming it might help keep it healthy as it will have less foliage to maintain.

-You can tell when a tree needs such trimming If leaves are yellowing or there are too many dry branches and stressed limbs.
+You can tell when a tree needs trimming If leaves are yellowing or there are too many dry branches and stressed limbs.
 Ensure that you trim a few inches from the stem or main branches so that you leave as much nutrients to the tree to survive summer and winter.

 4. To Shape the Crown After Powerline Clearance

 If your tree loses its shape after mandatory powerline clearance in summer, then you might find it necessary to have it pruned or trimmed to the desired shape or to maintain its balance.
-Sometimes powerline companies can cut the central leader branch so trimming and direct growth to the next largest branch.
+Sometimes powerline companies can cut the central leader branch through trimming and direct growth to the next largest branch.